Key Person Insurance for Business Owners

 The insured person might be:

-• A partner in a professional firm
+- Partner in a professional firm

-• The primary relationship holder for major clients
+- Primary relationship holder for major clients

 The business owns the policy, pays the premiums, and is named as the beneficiary.